 Countries in the OECS face a 'double bind' when it comes to financing social protection and responding to shocks.
-While they are highly vulnerable in terms of the per-capita and national impact from shocks on economies, their status as upper-middle or highincome countries or overseas territories means many cannot access Overseas Development Assistance (ODA) financing, based primarily on macroeconomic indicators such as GNI per capita.
+While they are highly vulnerable in terms of the per-capita and national impact from shocks on economies, their status as upper-middle or high-income countries or overseas territories means many cannot access Overseas Development Assistance (ODA) financing, based primarily on macroeconomic indicators such as GNI per capita.
 In addition, many countries have high debt-to-GDP ratios, making access to concessional lending a challenge.23 These two factors significantly constrain their access to grants or borrowing capabilities for the financing of responses to shocks and economic crises (CAB, 2020; Hagenlocher et al., 2020).

 Building social protection systems to support those vulnerable to shocks and ensure a basic minimum protection to all has risen up the political agenda, but still runs up against questions of how it will be financed.
-Nevertheless, investment in social protection in Latin America and the Caribbean saw significant improvement over the past 15 years up to the beginning of the COVID-19 pandemic, due in large part to the extension of contributory schemes as well as the expansion of non-contributory social assistance.
+Nevertheless, investment in protection in Latin America and the Caribbean saw significant improvement over the past 15 years up to the beginning of the COVID-19 pandemic, due in large part to the extension of contributory schemes as well as the expansion of non-contributory social assistance.
 Mostly financed from government budgets and domestic revenue, expenditure on social protection in the Latin America and Caribbean region as a whole is close to the global average of 1.5% of GDP and exceeds that of several other countries (Cubas et al., 2020).
 In 2019, social protection coverage in Latin America and the Caribbean reached 61.4% across all schemes, with social assistance standing at 39.2% of the population (ILO 2017).

 However, these figures belie significant national and regional heterogeneity, with fragmented and sporadic coverage in key areas, and across key groups such as microenterprise, self-employed and domestic workers, as well as hard-to-reach rural populations (ILO 2017).
 Some cohorts of the population made newly vulnerable by COVID-19 have highlighted gaps in social protection provision, including for informal workers who account for 53% of the population in the Latin America and Caribbean (Rubio et al., 2020).
 These workers were not formerly deemed eligible for social assistance, and not part of the contributory social insurance system (Rubio et al., 2020).
 Migrant populations cut across all these groups.
-The COVID-19 pandemic has highlighted the importance of social protection as both a responsive and protective mechanism, yet governments are faced with hard decisions around which programmes to fund and scale up.
-Given that it is often unknown how many migrants are resident in an OECS country at any given time, how many are in need of social protection support, and how much regular or irregular migration contributes to national economies, it is difficult to estimate what the financial implications of enhancing their access to

-23 On average the external debt of SIDS accounts for 72.4% of their GDP, reaching up to 198% in the Seychelles and 194% in the Bahamas (Hagenlocher et al., 2020).
+23On average the external debt of SIDS accounts for 72.4% of their GDP, reaching up to 198% in the Seychelles and 194% in the Bahamas (Hagenlocher et al., 2020).
 Caribbean countries collectively owe USD\$8.8 billion that needs to be paid back in 2020 and 2021 (Wilkinson, 2020).